JannisKohle/home-schooling/README.md

 - see teacher's correction of solutions

+- take part in survey

-- talk in different chats
+- talk in some chats

 ### Example of course folder: